Emergent non-trivial lattices for topological insulators: Dynamical Lieb lattice

-The total Hamiltonian $H=H_{t}+H_{\rm T}+H_{ 01}+H_{\rm int}$ does not contain any tunneling of the composites, which makes the commutator $[\hat{n}^B_{\mathbf{i}},H]=0$.
-In such case $n^B_{\mathbf{i}}=0,1$ becomes a good quantum number for the system.
-The ground state of the Hamiltonian $H$ can be found by comparing the energies for different configurations of $n^B_{\mathbf{i}}$ over the entire lattice by solving the corresponding single particle Hamiltonian $H$.
-We have found the lowest energy configurations of the composites for various parameters by using simulated annealing method on a $8\times 8$ lattice with periodic boundary conditions.
-The phase diagram Fig.\ref{fig1}(a) shows obtained dependence of the configuration of composites on the parameters $\alpha$ and $V_1$.
+In this section, we discus the possible ground state structures of our system characterized by the total Hamiltonian $H=H_{t}+H_{\rm T}+H_{ 01}+H_{\rm int}$.
+The total Hamiltonian $H$ does not contain composite tunneling and the commutator $[\hat{n}^B_{\mathbf{i}},H]=0$.
+Therefore $n^B_{\mathbf{i}}=0,1$ becomes a good quantum number.
+We find the ground state of the system by comparing the energies of different configurations of $n^B_{\mathbf{i}}$ over the entire lattice.
+The search space is too large to compare the energy of every single configuration.
+Therefore we locate a good approximation to the global optimum by using simulated annealing \cite{Kirkpatrick,AnnealingBook} (For details see appendix \textbf{\ref{simu}}).
+We find the lowest energy configurations of the composites for various parameters on a $12\times 12$ lattice with periodic boundary conditions.
+While calculating the energy for every single configuration, we take into account weak attraction between the orbitals (Eq.\eqref{interac}) using Hartree-Fock approximation.
+The resulting phase-diagram for the composites is shown in Fig.\ref{fig1}(a).
+We distinguish the following phases for the composites: